With fossil brush in hand, we unearth the massive behemoths that ruled

 Pterosaur

-The hollow bones of a pterosaur ensured it remained light
+The hollow bones of a pterosaur ensured it

 Enough to achieve flight,